SolaceDev/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 > Note: Helm will not clean up PVCs and related PVs.
 Use `kubectl delete` to delete PVCs is associated data is no longer required.

+## Backing Up and Restore

+Backing up and restoring Message VPNs is The preferred way of backing up and restoring your deployment.
+This is because of certain limitations of the system-wide backup and restore.
+For example TLS/SSL configuration are not included during the backup process hence configurations related to it will be lost.

+A detailed guide to perform backing up and restore of message vpns can be found [here](https://docs.solace.com/Features/VPN/Backing-Up-and-Restoring-VPNs.htm).